-These liabilities result in the Balance Sheet showing net overall liabilities of $\pounds$ 1,771m at 31 March 2020, however, the financial position of the Chief Constable remains sound as these liabilities will be spread over many years.
+These liabilities result in the Balance Sheet showing net overall liabilities of £1,782m at 31 March 2020, however, the financial position of the Chief Constable remains sound as these liabilities will be spread over many years.

 The value of the LGPS pension fund assets is calculated by the actuary as part of the formal triennial valuation process, and rolled forward to the balance sheet date, allowing for any movements in the year.
 These movements include investment returns, which may be estimated where necessary.
-However, the 2019/20 figures incorporate actual returns for the period 1 April 2019 to 31 March 2020.
+The 2019/20 figures incorporates actual returns for the period 1 April 2019 to 29 February 2020 and an estimated Fund return of -10.1% for the month to 31 March 2020.
 Investment returns have been significantly lower than expected, particularly in the last two months of the accounting period, primarily as a result of the Covid-19 worldwide pandemic.
 There is therefore uncertainty inherent in current and future estimates for investment returns and asset values due to the continuing crisis, at the publication date it is not possible to reflect the full financial impact within the Statement of Accounts.